OxideMod/Oxide.Docs/docs/guides/owners/permissions.md

 2. **Group Permissions**: These are permissions given to a group of users.
 Any user who is part of this group inherits all the group's permissions.
 For example, you might create an "admin" group and give it permissions to kick and ban players.

 3. **Permission Inheritance**: Groups can inherit permissions from other groups through parent relationships.
 This is useful when you have a hierarchical structure.
-For example, you might have a "moderator" group that can kick players, an "admin" group that can kick and ban players, and a "superadmin" group that can kick, ban, and change server settings.
-Instead of specifying the kick and ban permissions for each group, you can have the admin group inherit permissions from the moderator group (as its parent) and the superadmin group inherit from the admin group.
+A group will inherit all permissions from its parent group.

 Understanding how these permission types interact is key to effectively managing your server's permissions.

-The next sections will detail how to create and manage groups, assign permissions to users and groups, and some recommended plugins to simplify permissions management.

 ## Creating and Managing Groups
 Groups in Oxide are sets of users that share the same permissions.
 This makes managing permissions for multiple users more manageable.
 Here's how you can create and manage groups in Oxide:

-- To list all groups: `oxide.groups`
+- To list all groups: `oxide.show groups`
 - To see the members and permissions of a specific group: `oxide.show group [groupname]`
-    - Example: `oxide.show group admins`
+    - Example: `oxide.show group admin`
 - To create a group: `oxide.group add [groupname]`
+    - Example: `oxide.group add vip`
+- To create a group with title and rank: `oxide.group add [groupname] [title] [rank]`
-    - Example: `oxide.group add admins`
+    - Example: `oxide.group add vip "VIP" 0`
 - To remove an existing group: `oxide.group remove [groupname]`
-    - Example: `oxide.group remove VIP`
+    - Example: `oxide.group remove vip`
 - To add a user to a group: `oxide.usergroup add [username] [groupname]`
-    - Example: `oxide.usergroup add Bob admins`
+    - Example: `oxide.usergroup add Wulf admin`
 - To remove a user from a group: `oxide.usergroup remove [username] [groupname]`
-    - Example: `oxide.usergroup remove Bob admins`
+    - Example: `oxide.usergroup remove Wulf admin`
-- To create a group with a title: `oxide.group add [groupname] [title]`
+- To set the title of a group: `oxide.group set [groupname] [title]`
-    - Example: `oxide.group add VIP "VIP Member"`
+    - Example: `oxide.group set vip "[VIP Member]"`
-- To set the title or rank of a group: `oxide.group set [groupname] [title] [rank]`
+- To set the title and rank of a group: `oxide.group set [groupname] [title] [rank]`
-    - Example: `oxide.group set VIP "[VIP Member]" 1`
+    - Example: `oxide.group set vip "[VIP Member]" 1`
 - To set the parent group of another group: `oxide.group parent [groupname] [parentgroupname]`
     - Example: `oxide.group parent admin default`

 :::info
-**Note on Group Inheritance:** Oxide now supports parent-child relationships between groups.
+**Note on Group Inheritance:** Oxide supports parent-child relationships between groups.
 When you set a parent group, the child group inherits all permissions from the parent group.
 This is a powerful way to create hierarchical permission structures without duplicating permissions.

 The system includes automatic circular reference detection to prevent infinite loops (e.g., group A having group B as parent, and group B having group A as parent).
 If circular references are detected, they will be removed automatically and a warning will be logged.